OpenSourceLAN/private-discord/README.md

 6) Run the app

-`node index.js`
+`NODE_ENV=production node index.js`

-Now visit http://discordauth.lan/login (substituting your configured hostname), authorise the bot to access your account and you're golden!
+Now visit your app's URL (in our example, `http://discordauth.lan`), authorise the bot to access your account and you'll be added to the role.
+Awesome!